manuelpepe/PyAutoBlockchain/GUIDE.md

 ```

-Here we're creating a basic strategy that will query the your wallet's balance in a contract
+Here we're creating a basic strategy that will query your wallet's balance in a contract
 and write it to a file so you can use it for logging or analysis.

 In the constructor we're requesting the `filepath` and `contract_name` arguments, storing the `filepath` for later and
-using the `contract_name` with `self.blockchain.read_contract` to store a reference to the Web3 contract.
+using the `contract_name` with `self.blockchain.read_contract()` to store a reference to the Web3 contract.

 The `run` method, which **must** be defined, is the start point of the strategy.
 Here we're using two separate
 methods to first get the balance from the contract (using the `balanceOf` contract function), and then writing it to a file.